oberocks/obebs4-js/README.md

 <div id="obebs4-app"></div>
 ```

-So before we're 100% ready to create, we'll just assign our content output element to a variable:
+In order to be 100% ready to create, next we'll assign our content output element to a variable for script access:

 ```javascript
 const target = document.getElementById('obebs4-app');